Severe Weather Hazard Safety Guide

 Large Hail

-- Hail can also bring physical harm to the body if they are big enough.
-Taking into acount how fast they are falling, a large hailstone can lead to serious head injuries without proper protection.
+Hail can also bring physical harm to the body if they are big enough.
+Taking into account how fast they are falling, a large hailstone can lead to serious head injuries without proper protection.
 In this case, it's best to just immediately take shelter if it starts to hail outside.
 If you're driving a vehicle during a hailstorm, either pull over or drive to the nearest structure with shelter and wait it out.

 Comparisons of hailstones to objects, and general damage that can occur to property